theowenyoung/archive-actionsflow/packages/actionsflow-cli/README.md

 # actionslfow-cli

-The Actionslfow command line interface (CLI).
+The Actionsflow command line interface (CLI).
 This is alias for `actionsflow`.

 You should use [`actionsflow`](https://www.npmjs.com/package/actionsflow)